ths-rwth/smtrat/doc/markdown/installation/build_cmake.md

 ### General

 - *BUILD_STATIC* [ON, OFF] <br>
-  If set to *ON*, carl is built as shared and static library, otherwise only as shared library.
+  If set to *ON*, SMT-RAT is built as static library, otherwise only as shared library.

 - *CMAKE_BUILD_TYPE* [Release, Debug]
   - *Release*